theupdateframework/taps/candidate-wireline-format.md

   * Version:
   * Last-Modified:
   * Author: optional list of authors' real names and email addrs
-  * Status: Draft / Accepted / Obsolete
+  * Status: Draft / In Use / Obsolete
   * TUF Version Implemented:
   * Content-Type: text/markdown
   * Created: date created on, in dd-mmm-yyyy format
-* Abstract: Description of the POUF including a rationale for design decisions, implementation details, or other useful information.
+* Abstract: Description of the POUF including an overview of design decisions.
+If the POUF version has been updated, the changes to the POUF should be described here.
 * Protocol: The protocol section describes the networking operations of the implementation.
 This includes the protocol used to transmit data, the location and filenames of any hosted files, and a Message Handler Table.
 The Message Handler Table will list all messages transmitted by the implementation.
 Each entry in the Message Handler Table will include the sender, receiver, data, and expected response.
 All messages in this table must be implemented by anyone using the POUF.
 * Operations: The operations section contains a description of any design elements or features that differ from the TUF specification.
 This section will describe any optional or additional features that are required for compatibility.
 The format of data does not need to be described here.
 * Usage: The usage section contains an overview of how data is managed by the implementation.
 This includes key management, key rotation, server setup, supply chain security, and device registration.